 Yeast Infections can easily aggravate the skin resulting in pain during intercourse.
 Thrush stems from a pathogenic infection in the gut such as overactive candida, SIBO, or other nasties that needs to be nuked.
 While doing a gut bacteria detox (available on my website) you can simultaneously use natural vaginal peccaries containing tea tree oil to kill off the thrush.
 Once it is gone you can switch to a vaginal peccary with special vaginal probiotics to re-inoculate your microbiome.
 Switching to an organic low carbohydrate eating style (not ketogenic this is far too low and can harm women’s hormones), that includes fermented vegetables such as sauerkraut, will help to prevent a reoccurrence of yeast infections and other related issues.
 Apart from sugars and refined carbohydrates, the contraceptive pill and antibiotics are the other big culprits in disrupting gut bacteria and activating yeast infections.

 Sexually Transmitted Infections (STIs) can easily result in various skin aggravations that can cause pain during intercourse.
 These need to be addressed as soon as possible to prevent any long term damage.
-The common symptoms of herpes can be treated by taking a Herpagreens supplement.
-You can find plenty of Herpagreens reviews online if you want to learn more about its effectiveness.

 Inflammatory and autoimmune conditions such as eczema and psoriasis on the vulva can be uncomfortable or painful during intercourse.
 A common skin irritation can be from cosmetic chemical exposure or from lichen sclerosus.